Pongal Puja – How to do Thai Pongal Pooja?

 For many people, cooking of pongal itself is an offering and they perform it outside with a tripod of sugarcane – three sugarcane sticks erected like an uncovered tent.

-The pongal pot is tied w
+The pongal pot is tied with

 turmeric plant.